 If the diagnosis is suspected, biopsy of an artery is recommended.
 Because inflamed segments often alternate with normal segments, a segment that appears abnormal should be sampled if possible.
 Usually, the temporal artery is biopsied from the side that is symptomatic, but the occipital artery can also be biopsied if it appears abnormal.
 The optimal length of temporal artery to remove is unclear, but longer samples, up to 5 cm, increase the yield.
 The added diagnostic value of bilateral temporal artery biopsy is small.
 Treatment should not be delayed to do the biopsy.
 Biopsy can be done up to 2 wk or perhaps more after treatment is started because the inflammatory infiltrate is slow to resolve.

-If patients have pulse deficits, the aorta and its branches are imaged (see see Imaging Tests Used in Takayasu Arteritis).
+If patients have pulse deficits, the aorta and its branches are imaged (see Table 3: Imaging Tests Used in Takayasu Arteritis).

 Treatment should be started as soon as giant cell arteritis is suspected, even if biopsy is going to be delayed for several days.